UffizziCloud/uffizzi-cluster-operator/docs/UffizziCluster.md

 8. All the resources created by the HelmController have an owner reference set to the corresponding HelmRelease, establishing the ownership relationship.

 9. The UffizziClusterController monitors the status of the UffizziCluster resource and updates it when the cluster is ready and has an assigned ingress address.

-Through this flow, the UffizziCluster resource serves as a central point of control and coordination for the creation and management of Uffizzi clusters within the Uffizzi system.

-For more detailed information about the Uffizzi system and its components, please refer to the relevant documentation and resources provided.